 Each panel can be expected to deliver 600mA for a total of 1,200mA.
 There is no battery included, so make sure to bring your own power bank.

-With its low price, these are the best portable solar panels that are a great value.
+With its low price and high output, these are the best solar charger for camping and are a great value.

 How to Choose the Best Solar Charger For You